knutsoned/bevy_lazy_signals/architecture.md

 effects if triggered more than once.
 Alternatively, care must be taken to make sure effects can be triggered safely repeatedly or else that the situation is avoided.

 The system exits when each item in the "running" set finishes.
-AsyncTasks are processed like Effects, but their closures do not receive a &mut World and instead must return a CommandQueue.
+Actions are processed like Effects, but their closures do not receive a &mut World and instead must return a CommandQueue.